ISO/IEC 7816: 7816-1: Cards with contacts — Physical characteristics

 Created in 1987, updated in 1998, amended in 2003, updated in 2011.

 This part describes the physical characteristics of the card, primarily by reference to ISO/IEC 7810 Identification cards — Physical characteristics, but also with other characteristics such as mechanical strength.

 7816-2: Cards with contacts — Dimensions and location of the contacts

 Created in 1988, updated in 1999, amended in 2004, updated in 2007.
 The standard defines an eight (or six) pin interface; the first pin is located at the bottom-right corner for the image given.
 Pins 4 and 8 are occasionally omitted.

 7816-3: Cards with contacts — Electrical interface and transmission protocols

-Created in 1989, amended in 1992 (addition of the T=1 protocol), amended in 1994 (revision of Protocol Type Selection), updated in 1997 (including addition of 3 Volt operation), amended in 2002 (including addition of 1.8 Volt operation), last updated in 2006 (including removal of Vpp).
+Created in 1989, amended in 1992 (addition of the T=1 protocol), amended in 1994 (revision of Protocol Type Selection), updated in 1997 (including addition of 3 volt operation), amended in 2002 (including addition of 1.8 volt operation), last updated in 2006 (including removal of Vpp).

 7816-4: Organization, security and commands for interchange

+This part describes the smart card APDU protocol used by many smart card and contactless devices, like EMV payment cards, and forms the basis of CCID protocol for security token devices.
+Many devices operate within the proprietary part of the protocol, using the standardized part for establishing the initial communication before switching to application specific exchange of data.

 Created in 1995, updated in 2005, 2013 and 2020.
+Amended in 2023.

 According to its abstract, it specifies: